nmoroze/tclint/docs/configuration.md

 ## Filesets

 The configuration file can define an arbitrary number of sub-configurations that apply to a specific set of paths.
-These sub-configs support the same set of fields as the global configuration, with the exception of `exclude`.
+These sub-configs support the same set of fields as the global configuration, with the exception of `exclude` and `extensions`.

 The following example shows how to add two fileset sub-configs that each override different configuration fields: